I’ve searched for a long time and finally found a US regular bank that will let me open a free checking account. It is BBVA Compass bank.

 - Use your Brazilian credit card and be a victim of ⓐ credit card exchange rates (that you’ll know probably only after your trip) and ⓑ 6.38% of additional IOF taxes.

 - Buy dollars in cash from an official exchange service (as Socopa or Daycoval) using the “dollar turismo” exchange rate (which is always higher than the “dollar comercial”).
 Pay only 0.38% of IOF taxes.
 And then travel with all this cash and worry about hotel lockers and safes and hidden pockets.
-And pay everything in cash through your trip.
+And pay everything in cash during your trip.

 With a US bank account